ManuelSeitinger/KONF_B20_Menhart_Noll_Seitinger/src/site/markdown/README.md

 - Edited headlines in README
 - Added table in README
 - Versioned repository --> v2.0
+- Added testCheckVolume to LiquidTest

 **Start of exercise 06**
+- Pronounced discussion of how to meet requirements of last exercise
+- Aggreed on implemeting interface ICashRegister
 - Added new attribute to a Drink
 - Created new branch cash_register
 - Added new method in the abstract class Drink